AdobeDocs/adobeio-events/cli/events-plugin.md

 To begin setting up the Events Plugin, visit [Adobe Developer Console](https://www.adobe.com/go/devs_console_ui) and create a new project in your organization.
 For detailed instructions, follow the steps outlined in this tutorial for [creating a new project](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/projects-empty.md).

-> **Note:** Creating a project will also create a Production workspace that will be used later in this workflow when setting up credentials.

 Once the project has been created, add the *I/O Management API* service to the project.
 This will add the required scope to the authentication token required by the Events SDK.
 For a step-by-step guide to adding an API to a project, follow this tutorial for [adding an API to a project using Service Account (JWT) authentication](https://www.adobe.com/go/devs_projects_jwt) (the type of authentication used by the I/O Management API).

 > **Note:** If you plan to use the [Events Templates](template-generator.md), you must also [add the Runtime Service](https://www.adobe.io/apis/experienceplatform/console/docs.html#!AdobeDocs/adobeio-console/master/services-enable-runtime.md) to your project.
 This will ensure that the auth and namespace for the Runtime actions is added to your configuration.